sameerlakhe/14_LSTMStockPredictor_DeepLearning/README.md

 Finally, use the testing data to evaluate each model and compare the performance.

-Use the above to answer the following:

-> Which model has a lower loss?
+Which model has a lower loss?

 ***Using similar models on data based on FNG index and Closing price, the model has lower loss when using closing price***

 - Model using FNG index, rolling window 10 loss : 0.3022